Explainer

 Use Cash Flow Forecasting with Conservative Assumptions

-The most robust solution is to stop reacting to your balance after the fact and start projecting it forward.
-A checking account cash flow forecast simulates your account balance day-by-day based on your scheduled income and expenses, showing you where you're headed rather than just where you are.
+The most robust way to avoid overdraft fees caused by posting-order uncertainty is to stop reacting to your balance after the fact and start projecting it forward.
+A checking account cash flow forecast simulates your account balance day by day based on your scheduled income and expenses, showing you where you are headed rather than just where you are.

 The key feature to look for in a forecasting tool is conservative timing assumptions.
 The most useful tools don't assume everything will post in the best possible order.
 They assume debits post before credits on any given day, showing you the worst-case scenario.

 Why does this matter?
-If your projected balance stays positive using pessimistic assumptions, you know you'll stay positive regardless of how transactions actually post.
-You don't have to research your bank's specific policies, hope the rules work in your favor, or worry about edge cases.
-You're protected against all of them.
+If your projected balance stays positive using pessimistic assumptions, you know you'll stay positive regardless of how transactions actually post, which is why conservative same-day timing is a key criterion for evaluating the best apps that predict overdrafts.

 Set Up Low-Balance Alerts